-For that indicator, The World Bank provides data for Russia from 1970 to 2017.
-The average value for Russia during that period was 6.42 percent with a minumum of 0 percent in 1970 and a maximum of 24.08 percent in 2007.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 1992 to 2019.
+The average value for Russia during that period was 11.78 percent with a minimum of 4.74 percent in 1997 and a maximum of 24.08 percent in 2007.

 Definition: Short-term debt includes all debt having an original maturity of one year or less and interest in arrears on long-term debt.
 Total external debt is debt owed to nonresidents repayable in currency, goods, or services.
 Total external debt is the sum of public, publicly guaranteed, and private nonguaranteed long-term debt, use of IMF credit, and short-term debt.